CaptEmulation/nitrogen-website/source/docs/concepts/reactor.md

 # Reactor

-The Reactor is the application execution environment for Nitrogen.
+The Reactor is the Nitrogen application execution environment.
 It manages the complete lifecycle of an application: installing, establishing a security context, starting, stopping, upgrades, and uninstalling.
-Each application in a reactor executes in its own node.js process, and within that process, within an isolated virtual machine where it only has access to its package dependencies in an isolated filesystem.
-This isolated container is called an instance in Nitrogen.
+Each application in a reactor executes in its own node.js process, and within that process, within an isolated container called an instance.

 Reactor applications are just npm modules that expose an object that accepts a session and params object in its constructor and exposes two methods: start and stop.
 The canonical Hello World application would look like this in Nitrogen: